hectorj/modulefactory/README.md

+Important note : this project isn't finished, and is in stand-by.
+I may start working on it again later.
+For now results are variable, and it seems there is still some bugs.
+If someone want to use this code, go ahead.

 moduleFactory tool to easily create bases of a Magento's module (Magento CE >= 1.5).

 ----

-Online tool is available here : http://modulefactory.hectorj.net/
+Online tool is available here : http://modulefactory.hectorj.net/ [not available anymore]

 ----